What Is a data lakehouse? | Blog | Fivetran

 1. Ingestion

-In the first layer, data from multiple sources is collected and delivered to the storage layer.
-This data can be pulled from either internal or external sources, such as:
+In the first layer, data is collected and delivered to the storage layer from sources such as:

 • Databases, including both relational database management systems (RDBMSs) and semi-structured NoSQL databases